Studies show that online shoppers are an impatient lot:

 At the same time that eCommerce continues to grow, especially in the area of mobile shopping, users expect your site to provide an experience built using large amounts of heavy resources (such as images and videos) and the latest features and technologies.
 This results in larger and larger websites that are being requested by devices that typically run on slower networks.
 Despite this, customer expectations continue to get higher and higher, and your site’s performance remains a crucial factor in terms of how satisfied your viewers are and, correspondingly, whether they return to your site or not.
 Given the small profit margins present in eCommerce, improving your user’s satisfaction rates and improving your site conversion can mean the difference between success or not.

 To improve your site’s performance, you have to know what is causing any slowdowns on your site.
-For a detailed report with information on how your site is doing, please contact Rigor for a free customized performance report.
+Learn more with Rigor’s free web performance report.

 E-commerce revenue continues to grow,as consumers turn away from shopping in brick-and-mortar stores to shopping online.
 However, many businesses are not prepared for this growth because they do not fully understand the market and how to invest in...Read More